 Der Plan – Geri Reig

-inventing an artful form of German Schlager music, 16-year old Andreas Dorau and his girl group Die Marinas are kicking of the Neue Deutsche Welle with their smasher Fred vom Jupiter; Einkauf, however, is an observation of family’s Saturday shopping habits (1981, Ata Tak)
+Inventing an artful form of German Schlager music, 16-year old Andreas Dorau and his girl group Die Marinas are kicking off the Neue Deutsche Welle with their smasher Fred vom Jupiter; Einkauf, however, is an observation of families’ shopping habits on Saturdays.
+(1981, Ata Tak)

 Picky Picnic – Was ich haben will